 Redbreast is produced at the new Middletown Distillery by Irish Distillers and is only one of two pure pot whiskeys being produced today.
-First distilled in Cork in 1903, Redbreast has attained many accolades including Irish Whiskey of the Year by whiskey writer Jim Murray and was nominated #1 in John Hansell’s buyers guide.
+First distilled in Cork in 1903, Redbreast has garnered many accolades including Irish Whiskey of the Year by whiskey writer Jim Murray and was listed as number one in John Hansell’s buyers guide.

 Tyrconnell is made by the Cooley Distillery, Ireland's only independent distillery.
 Originally it was owned by the Watt distillery.
 The family of the same name owned a horse, “The Tyrconnell” and entered him into the prized horse race “The National Produce Stakes."
 It won despite its 100 to 1 odds.
 This triumph inspired the family to name its premium whiskey after its prize-winning colt that appears on the label to this day.